 Accidentally saw this temple on the way to Prag Mahal, since I don't know anything about Swaminarayan but the temple is a masterpiece in Marble.
 You can describe it with all the

 adjectives from the books of architecture.
-Fine architecture, Good ambience, the mosaics flooring and they allow cameras.
-The best part of this place the peace of mind and spiritual energy.
+Fine architecture, Good ambience, the mosaic flooring and they allow cameras.
+The best part of this place is the peace of mind and spiritual energy.
 The place is very much alive and so beautiful.
 Just for the note females are not allowed inside the temple.

-Hamirsar Lake - peaceful and photogenic place.
+Hamirsar Lake - a peaceful and photogenic place.
 Walking along the lake's edge is a great way to get from one place to another, with the Aina Mahal and Praga Mahal, the Kutch Museum,

-the Ramkund Stepwell and Ram Dhun Temple and the Swaminarayan Temple all located very close to the eastern side of the lake; a walk from the Aina Mahal to the Swaminarayan Temple (passing all the other sites mentioned), further around the other side of the lake is the Sharad Baug palace, and the road to the royal chhatris.
+the Ramkund Stepwell and Ram Dhun Temple and the Swaminarayan Temple all located very close to the eastern side of the lake; a walk from the Aina Mahal to the Swaminarayan Temple (passing all the other sites mentioned), further around the other side of the lake is the Sharad Baug palace and the road to the royal chhatris.

-Other Must See Places In & Around Bhuj
+Other Must-See Places In & Around Bhuj

 Chhari Dhand - a paradise for bird watchers